List of gold coins considered as investment gold coins for VAT exemption as detailed in Group 15 to Schedule 9 of the VAT Act 1994 purposes.

 The definition for VAT purposes is wider than the one which coin experts (numismatists) normally use.
 This is because changes of superficial design do not alter the gold coin type or description.

-So, a gold coin type may be a single issue for 1 year, or have been produced for almost 2 centuries, as in the case of the British sovereign.
+So, a gold coin type may be a single issue for one year, or have been produced for almost 2 centuries, as in the case of the British sovereign.

 2.3 Selling price